Carve-Out Adjustments as a Pricing and Discount Mechanism

 Within Oracle RMCS, Option (A) behavior is operationalized as follows:

-- Deferred revenue balances reflect allocated consideration, not invoice values
+• Deferred revenue balances reflect allocated consideration, not invoice shape

 Importantly:

-This reinforces that Option (A) is structural, not corrective.
+This reinforces that Option (A) carve behavior is structural, not corrective..

 Why Option (A) Does Not Wait Until the End of the Contract

-A common misconception is that carve-outs are “final settlement” adjustments.
+A common misconception is that carve-outs represent “final settlement” adjustments.
 Under Option (A), this is incorrect because:

-- Allocation defines the liability from day one
+• Allocation defines the economic liability from day one

-- Deferred revenue must reflect economic obligation, not invoice shape
+• Deferred revenue must reflect economic obligation, not invoice design

-- Waiting until the end would misstate interim liabilities and margins
+• Waiting until contract end would misstate interim liabilities and margins

-Therefore, Option (A) adjustments are continuously reflected as part of normal revenue processing.
+Therefore, Option (A) adjustments are embedded continuously within standard revenue processing.sing.

 Relationship to Option (B)

-While Option (B) may be appropriate in certain operational or legacy contexts, it is conceptually distinct from Option (A) and should not be conflated with discount-driven allocation logic.
+While Option (B) may be appropriate for rollforward reporting and GL reconciliation, it is conceptually distinct and should not be conflated with the pricing logic of Option (A).

 Conclusion